 4. Violation of privacy in the context of a disability.

 For all disability-related grievances, the 504/ADA Grievance Procedure is to be used.
-The 504/ADA Grievance Procedure can be viewed in its entirety by accessing page 28 of the Disabilities Services Handbook.
+The 504/ADA Grievance Procedure can be viewed in its entirety by accessing page 28 of the Accessibility Services Handbook.

 Requesting Services & Counselor Contact Information?